 A great example of a well-run CSA program is Gorman Farm, which is kind of on the border of Columbia and Laurel.
 You have to be on the ball to get into a CSA program–there is a window of time when you can sign up each year, and generally, there aren’t many openings because, of course, the farms don’t produce an unlimited amount of fruits and vegetables each year.
 There are lots of these but here is a list that the Washington Post provided a few years ago.

-5) Shop for fruits and vegetables at farmers markets.
+5) Shop for fruits and vegetables at farmers’ markets.
 There are a few farmer’s markets around Howard County that have fairly decent variety and prices.
-Locations sometimes change but for instance the Howard County General Hospital and the Miller Library are two reliable places to find markets.
-Here is a resource with an up-to-date list with hours and days (typically farmers markets take place once per week in the specified location).
+Locations sometimes change but for instance, the Howard County General Hospital and the Miller Library are two reliable places to find markets.
+Here is a resource with an up-to-date list of hours and days (typically farmers markets take place once per week in the specified location).

 PRO TIP: One great thing about Farmer’s markets is the ability to actually talk to the people who grew the crops.
 This means that often you’ll be able to get a pretty good idea of how pesticide-happy the farmer was when growing them–often you will find a farmer who is actually using organic farming methods but who hasn’t yet been certified in organics and that can lead to significant savings.